Fed’s Waller pledges to tackle inflation Said the mistakes of the 70s would never happen again.

 Federal Reserve Governor Christopher Waller pledged on Tuesday that interest rate-setting groups would not make the same mistakes inflation made in the 1970s.

 back then He said during a meeting with Minneapolis Fed President Neil Kashkari.
-The central bank talks hard about inflation.
+The central bank talks hard regarding inflation.
 But it crumbles whenever tighter monetary policy has led to an increase in unemployment.

 This time, Waller said he and his colleagues will act on their intentions to raise interest rates until inflation hits the Fed’s target level.
 The central abnk has raised rates twice this year.
 This includes last week’s half-percent point move.